 With the sheer volume of content currently being published online every day, businesses must create content which cuts through the noise.
 Despite this, most seem happy to churn out content like everyone else’s; consisting of good news and self-promotion.
 Unsurprisingly, this approach creates dull content which is more likely to turn off readers than engage them.
 How can we make content stand out?
 What makes the content valuable?

+Start with whyAll businesses know what they do and how they do it.
+Much of a company’s business collateral is based around this, but this is not the type of content which will gain real traction with a target audience.
+The customer knows what you sell, but what is far more interesting is the ‘why’.
 The guru of the ‘why’ is Simon Sinek.
 His mantra is, “People don’t buy what you do, they buy why you do it”.
 I believe this is central to the way businesses must approach content creation in order to make them stand out.
 What if you sell ‘innovative, end-to-end cloud computing solutions’ – so do hundreds of other businesses worldwide.
 Content is the hidden gem in the marketing armoury, but without the right story, it’s content for content’s sake.

 Share this story